You can change your genes. Really.

 “The medical profession is being bought by the pharmaceutical industry, not only in terms of the practice of medicine, but also in terms of teaching and research.
 The academic institutions of this country are allowing themselves to be the paid agents of the pharmaceutical industry.
 I think it’s disgraceful.”

-Day in day out, I saw the same patients with chronic diseases coming in with different problems, and I was trained in a conventional western medical model of giving each symptom a prescription.
+Day in day out, I saw the same patients with chronic diseases coming in with different problems, and I just added more and more to their laundry list of medications, often prescribing medications to counter the side effects I had caused.
 After years of practice, it no longer felt right to me.
-I began to hate seeing patients because deep down I felt so helpless in helping my patients.
+I began to dread going to work, because I no longer believed I was helping my patients the best way I could.

 Take a typical patient with diabetes.
-When they are initially diagnosed, I might offer them dietary advice with one medication to control their blood sugar.
-After a few years, it becomes 2-3 medications, plus one to reduce their blood pressure, another to reduce their cholesterol, and then a few years after that insulin injections – which made them gain weight, which meant their diabetes worsened, which meant more insulin, which meant more weight gain.
+When they are initially diagnosed, I might send them to my nurse to offer 'dietary advice' and inevitably, they will proceed to needing medications from me sooner or later because the 'dietary advice' received was basic and usually not practiced.
+When they come to me, I'd offer them one medication.
+After a few years, it becomes 2-3 medications, plus one to reduce their blood pressure, another to reduce their cholesterol, and then a few years after that insulin injection – which made them gain weight, which meant their diabetes worsened, which meant more insulin, which meant more weight gain.
+We have more expensive, fancy medications now to treat diabetes but why are we not addressing the root causes?

-I have coached many clients (including my own husband) in using lifestyle strategies (e.g. nutrition, exercise, meditation) to improve their overall health and come off medications.
+I have coached many clients (including my own farther and husband) in using lifestyle strategies (e.g. nutrition, exercise, meditation) to improve their overall health and come off medications.